 Sean: I mean, like Helen and Harry Cooper in Night of the Living Dead, right?

-Kristine: Yes!
-Exactly!
+Kristine: Exactly.
 Right down to the male being the one who cuts off the technological communication with the outside world, right?
-Francine/Helen want the radio/TV ON!
-They WANT contact with the outside world.
-I think the act of Stephen turning off the tv set and Fran turning it on was a direct homage to Harry and Helen and the radio scene, and I think I get one million horror movie points!
+Francine/Helen want the radio/TV on.
+They want contact with the outside world.
+I think the act of Stephen turning off the tv set and Fran turning it on was a direct homage to Harry and Helen and the radio scene, and I think I get one million horror movie points.

 Kristine: Yeah, you’re right about that.
 I have a question.
 If you were trapped in a mall, for whatever reason, what would you do?
 What stores would you go to, etc?